keircn/archium/README.md

-# Archie - Fast & Easy Package Management for Arch Linux
+# Archium - Fast & Easy Package Management for Arch Linux

-Archie is a command-line tool for managing packages on Arch Linux, providing a simple interface for common package management tasks using `yay` or `paru`.
+Archium is a command-line tool for managing packages on Arch Linux, providing a simple interface for common package management tasks using `yay` or `paru`.

 ## Features